Play Free

 How did Play Free develop?

-Play Free was inspired by a similar program at the Children's Museum of Manhattan in partnership with Riker's Island.
+Play Free was inspired by a similar program at the Children's Museum of Manhattan in partnership with Riker's Island in New York.
 The Discovery Center contacted Topeka Correctional Facility, the only women's prison in the state of Kansas, in early 2018 to create opportunities for women to bond with their children at the museum.
-Play Free in Kansas works with the Women's Activity Learning Center (WALC) program at the prison to provide this opportunity to families.
-The Chicago Children's Museum has since created another program serving this population.
+Play Free in Kansas works with the Women's Activity Learning Center (WALC) program at Topeka Correctional Facility, the Kansas Department of Corrections, and each prison served by the program to provide this opportunity to families.
+The program is funded by generous private donors and the Kansas Department of Corrections.
 As advocates for children across the country, it is our hope that more children's museums develop programs like Play Free.

 Play Free makes a difference for families.